 Your online footprint is the trail of information you can find about yourself online, this can be anything from a news or blog article, a review of your services or business, or a photo of you on Facebook.
 Some people are very wary about having any of there personal information online, whereas other people will post anything and everything from what they are eating to pictures of them all over social networking sites (I am in the latter).

 An online footprint is a similar metaphor to a carbon footprint, being the larger your footprint the more effect you are having on the internet (or environment for carbon footprint).
-Having a lot of informtion online can be good, especially for a business; but it can also be bad.
+Having a lot of information online can be good, especially for a business; but it can also be bad.

 For better or worse the internet can hold a lot of information, so much so that it is easy for people to get a good psychological profile of us.
-From our Tweets, Facebook profile, Myspace pages, school websites and council websites you can find out information from where we live, who our friends are and what our favourite food or colour is.
+From our Tweets, Facebook profile, Myspace pages, school websites and council websites you can find out information about where we live, who our friends are and what our favourite food or colour is.

 This is quite scary especially since they are increasing the information the government can control from this data with the Digital economy bill being passed.